 Meet with your mentee within a month of initial contact/introduction.
 Of course, there may be circumstances where a face-to-face meeting is not possible.
-In those situations, a scheduled phone call would be the next best thing.
-Confirm mutual fit, first with your mentee and then with Mentorship Program leaders.
+In those situations, a scheduled phone call or video conference would be the next best thing.
+Confirm mutual fit, first with your mentee and then with Mentorship Program Leaders.
 If it turns out that the mentee assigned to you is not a good match for whatever reason, please let the Mentorship Program contact (the Board Member communicating with you) know as soon as possible.
 While commitments vary, plan on a minimum of 6 months for working with your mentee.
 Plan to meet regularly and discuss the mentee's goals for this program period and how they relate to their overall career aspirations.
 Best practice is a minimum of 4 meetings.
 Hold your Mentee accountable to complete the activities and correspond about them monthly.
 To easily facilitate having the conversations necessary to develop their career and skills, work with them to put a regular meeting in place.
 Ensure calendar meetings are scheduled in order to make meeting a priority and stay on track.
-Share feedback on your mentoring experience with the TAG Sales Leadership Board.
+Share feedback on your mentoring experience with the Program Leaders.
 What's working well?
 What could be better?
-How can the Board help improve the program experience for you as a mentor?
+How can the Program Leaders help improve the program experience for you as a mentor?
 Let us know when you and your mentee decide to say "good-bye" to a formal experience.
-Certainly, you may continue your relationship beyond the expected 6 month program relationship.
+Certainly, you may continue your relationship beyond the expected 6-month program relationship.
 We would like a check-in at 6 months so we can solicit survey feedback.

-Mentees-How to Get the Most from Mentoring
+Mentees - How to Get the Most from a Mentoring relationship

-- 1. Get Off to a Good Start - ✓ Come prepared learn what you can about your mentor - Explain where you are and where you would like to go and how you think mentoring could help - √ Clarify expectations and responsibilities - ✓ Share any mentoring experiences you have had previously (the good, bad and ugly) - ✓ Set a timetable for your work together & discuss program activities - √ Agree on meeting times and who will set up - ✓ Agree on values of confidentiality; candor in discussions, etc. - ✓ Listen and ask questions - 2.
+1. Get Off to a Good Start

+- √ Come prepared learn what you can about your mentor - ✓ Explain where you are, where you would like to go and how you think mentoring could help - ✓ Clarify expectations and agree on specific responsibilities - ✓ Share any mentoring experiences you have had previously (the good, bad and ugly) - ✓ Set a timetable for your work together & discuss program activities - √ Agree on meeting times and who will set up the calendar invites - ✓ Agree on the values of confidentiality, candor, respect for time, etc. - ✓ Listen and ask questions - 2.
 Take responsibility for your own professional development plan - 3.
 Respect your mentor's time and confidentiality - 4.
 Don't ask for introductions or special favors unless offered by your mentor - 5.
 Follow-up on your mentor's advice and recommendations - 6.
-Give back-how can you help your mentor?
+Give back how can you help your mentor or pay it forward to someone else?